radiantearth/stac-spec/item-spec/item-spec.md

 Assets may override the properties inherited for specific assets (see example below).
 Note that in some cases the inheritance may not lead to the expected results if other semantics have been defined for the property.
 See the examples for `gsd` and `eo:bands` below.
-It also applies to some other fields such as `created` or `updated` (inheritance may be undesirable in these cases, e.g. the `created` attribute of an item would describe when the metadata was generated, whereas on an asset the `created` attribute would describe when the data file itself was created).
+It also applies to some other fields such as `created` or `updated`.
+Inheritance may be undesirable in these cases, e.g. the `created` attribute of an item would describe when the metadata was generated, whereas on an asset the `created` attribute would describe when the data file itself was created.

 **It is important to note that the STAC API does not facilitate searching across Asset properties in this way, and this should be used sparingly.** It is primarily used to define properties at the Asset level that may be used during use of